Skip to navigation Skip to content

 Relocations updated using HPOS

 Practices can use HPOS to notify a practice relocation.
-The PIP and WIP – Practice Stream on-line system will immediately place payments on hold.
-Payments will remain on hold until an IP005 and supporting documentation, including the relocated accreditation certificate is submitted.
+The PIP and WIP - Practice Stream Online system will immediately place payments on hold.
+Payments will remain on hold until a Practice Incentives Change of practice details form (IP005) and supporting documents, including the relocated accreditation certificate, are submitted.

-Where a practice has correctly updated all current practitioners in HPOS as part of an online relocation, IP003’s are not required.
+Where a practice has correctly updated all current practitioners in HPOS as part of an online relocation, Practice Incentives Individual general practitioner or nurse practitioner details forms (IP003) are not required.

-Practices in RRMA 3-7 with procedural GPs need to submit IP003 forms to transfer procedural GP payment tiers to the new provider number/s.
+Practices in Rural, Remote and Metropolitan Areas (RRMA) classification 3-7 with procedural general practitioners (GP) need to submit IP003s to register or transfer procedural GP payment tiers to the provider number(s) at the new location.

-See the Resources page for scenarios about a practice creating an additional location in HPOS instead of relocating the main location.
+The Resources page has scenarios about a practice creating an additional location in HPOS instead of relocating the main location.

-A practice can use the IP005 form to notify of multiple changes to practice details.
+A practice can use the Practice Incentives Change of practice details form (IP005) to notify multiple changes to practice details.
 A relocation may be notified with:

 • an amalgamation